jbouffard/geopyspark/README.rst

 a Polygon that represents an area of interest.
 This masked layer is then saved.

-If you wish to follow along with this example, you will need to download the NLCD data and unzip it..
+If you wish to follow along with this example, you will need to download the NLCD data and unzip it.
 Running these two commands will complete these tasks for you:

 .. code:: console